Syntax Guide

 dockerfile: ./image/Dockerfile

-# Only build the builder stage, not the entire Dockerfile
+# Build only the builder, not the entire Dockerfile

 target: builder